 For students with an Applied Associates Degree in ECE from a WI Technical College, who work in preschool settings, there is an online option available.
 See: http://www.uww.edu/coe/ece4u/index.html

-Transfer students with a baccalaureate degree outside of Education seeking initial licensure in Early Childhood Education (dual licensure) need to apply for Professional Education first.
-They can then apply during fall admission for the Early Childhood Education major (face to face on campus cohort).
-They can then have their transcripts reviewed by a transfer advisor.
-See: http://www.uww.edu/coeps/advising-admissions/advising/post-bacc-seeking-initial-teaching-license .
+Students with a baccalaureate degree outside of Education seeking initial licensure in Early Childhood Education (dual licensure) need to apply for the dual licensure Early Childhood Education program.
+For more information see: http://www.uww.edu/coeps/advising-admissions/advising/post-bacc-seeking-initial-teaching-license .
 Admission for the Early Childhood Education major (face to face on campus cohort) is in the fall.